soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 }]);
 {% endhighlight %}

 Pro tip: It's important to think about deleting _data_ from the Model.
-You're not deleting elements or anything actual DOM related, Angular is an MVC framework and will handle all this for you with it's two-way binding and callback-free world, you just need to setup your code intelligently to let it respond to your data!
+You're not deleting elements or anything actual DOM related, Angular is an MVC framework and will handle all this for you with its two-way binding and callback-free world, you just need to setup your code intelligently to let it respond to your data!

 Binding functions to the scope are also run through _ng-*_ Directives, this time it's an _ng-click_ Directive: